VedantGhodke/TravoGrapher-Portal-Using-Django/README.md

-# TravoGrapher Portal Using Django-Python
+# Travographer-Portal

-This is an implementation to setup Amazon AWS S3 in a Python-Django Project and about how to use S3 to handle user uploaded files.
+It is an implementation to Setup Amazon S3 in a Django Project, how to use S3 to handle user uploaded files.

 [![Python Version](https://img.shields.io/badge/python-3.7-brightgreen.svg)](https://python.org)
 [![Django Version](https://img.shields.io/badge/django-2.1-brightgreen.svg)](https://djangoproject.com)